vtex/shoreline/styleguides/admin/documentation/table/views.md

       itemsNotFound={tableState === 'itemsNotFound'}
       views={{
         itemsNotFound: {
-          title: 'No product match your search criteria',
+          title: 'No product matches your search criteria',
           text: 'Please, search for a different term', },
         empty: {